byu-oit/hr-api/Events/BirthCountryChanged.md

 <table align="center">
     <tr>
         <td>Description</td>
-        <td>The HR system will raise an event when an employee's birth country is added, changed, or deleted.<br>An employee's birth country is considered public data, however individuals may elect to unlist their information.
-Because HR does not keep track of the unlisted flag, birth country information is not included in the event message.
+        <td>The HR system will raise an event when an employee's birth country is added, changed, or deleted.<br>An employee's birth country is not considered public data and so details are not included in the event message.
 A secure URL is provided for business applications that are authorized to access the unlisted information.</td>
     </tr>
     <tr>
         <td>Event Definition</td>